shhyou/vm14hw2/report/report.md

 Then we modified the `kvm_exit` trace-event in `arch/arm/kvm/trace.h` to print exit count.
-The second one was to add our own trace event to record the HVC trap count, which is the hypervisor trap in ARM hypervisor mode.
-According to the ARM architecture reference manual, this exception happens whenever an `HVC` instruction is issued (i.e. the guest requested to switch to hypervisor mode.
+The second one was to add our own trace event to record the HVC trap count, which was the hypervisor's trap in ARM hypervisor mode.
+According to the ARM architecture reference manual, this exception happened whenever an `HVC` instruction was issued (i.e. the guest requested to switch to hypervisor mode.
 This might happen in a `virtio` defice) or when some exceptions was routed to the hypervisor.